calebtkjordan/bootstrap-portfolio-challenege/README.md

 # Caleb Jordan's Portfolio Page - Week 3

 ## Overview
-Welcome to the Week 3 update of my portfolio in the front-end web development course.
-This iteration showcases my growing skills, with a focus on building a Bootstrap-based portfolio.
+Welcome to my Bootstrap Portfolio repository.
+This porfolio showcases my growing skills, with a focus on building a Bootstrap-based portfolio.

 ## Project Objectives
 - Develop a portfolio page using the Bootstrap framework to enhance design and responsiveness.